joelparkerhenderson/hiring-tips-for-expanding-teams/examples/devops/decision-record/index.md

 * Tool 1: Supports parallel execution of builds, parallel deployments, distributed architectures, and can handle large codebases up to [size] efficiently.
 [Links to sources of information].

-* Tool 2: Paid [New CI/CD Tool] has a community of users [size] and soruce code contributors [count], and provides access to specific plugins [x, y, z] that are relevant to us.
+* Tool 2: Paid [New CI/CD Tool] has a community of users [size] and source code contributors [count], and provides access to specific plugins [x, y, z] that are relevant to us.
 Licensing cost is $x per year per developer.
 [Links to sources of information].

 **Opinions**: List the perspectives of the team and stakeholders, and also third-party advisors and reviewers.